Discrimination and Discriminatory Harassment

 The complainant may request that the College seek to address the complaint informally.
 This process, while not “formal” in terms of this policy, is not casual or taken less seriously.
 It is often used in those circumstances when a complainant does not wish to submit a signed complaint but wants the behavior to stop, when an analysis reveals that the situation can be resolved through conversation or other informal and direct steps, or when the report of discrimination or harassment is received from a third party and the alleged victim is unwilling to participate in the complaint process.

-As in the formal process, the Intake Officer will report the concern to the appropriate Administrative Officer.
-The Administrative Officer will evaluate the information and determine the appropriate course of action.
+As in the formal process, the Intake Officer will report the concern to the appropriate Administrative Officer and Title IX, Discrimination and Harassment Coordinator.
+The Administrative Officer will evaluate the information and, in consultation with the Title IX, Discrimination and Harassment Coordinator, determine the appropriate course of action.
 Keene State College has a responsibility to take action in situations where it believes discrimination and harassment may have occurred, even when no written complaint has been filed.
 Courses of action may include:

 - assisting the complainant in addressing the problem directly with the person whose behavior is in question.
 This may be accomplished either through a one-on-one meeting, phone call, or letter.
 A complainant is never required to confront the person believed to be discriminating or harassing.